• Skip to main content

 I hope this information helps you on your journey.
 If you’ve tried turmeric, please share your experience with it in the comments below!

 P.S.
-You can download a free Thyroid Diet Guide, 10 thyroid-friendly recipes, and the Nutrient Depletions and Digestion chapter for free by signing up for my newsletter.
+For thyroid-friendly recipe ideas, download a free Thyroid Diet Guide, 10 thyroid-friendly recipes, and the Nutrient Depletions and Digestion chapter of my first book for free, by signing up for my weekly newsletter.
 You will also receive occasional updates about new research, resources, giveaways, and helpful information.

-For future updates, make sure to follow us on Facebook and Instagram too!
+For future updates, make sure to follow us on Facebook, Instagram, Pinterest, and TikTok!

 References